Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 Vanilla OS allows installing packages and software from various sources.
 This guide will discuss them in detail.

 Vanilla OS comes with the option to enable Flatpak, AppImage and Snap in the initial setup.
-It also allows the installation of native packages using the `apx` package manager. (**_Note_**: At the time of writing this guide, Snap is not yet supported in Vanilla OS)
+It also allows the installation of native packages using the `apx` package manager. (**_Note_**: Snap is currently not supported in Vanilla OS)

 ## Terminologies